loreabad6/VatnajokullCoastalChanges/README.md

 Coastal changes south of Vatnajokull, Iceland
 ================

-This repository is meant to host the time series analysis of coastal changes due to glacier and volcanic activity in the areas south of the Vatnajokull ice cap.
+This repository is meant to host the spatio-temporal analysis of coastal changes due to glacier and volcanic activity in the areas south of the Vatnajokull ice cap.